-The LHC, a colossal machine housed in a 27 kilometre (17 mile) tunnel under 100 metres of rock, straddles the borders of Switzerland and France between Lake Geneva and the Jura mountains.
-Beams of protons will be accelerated in opposite directions through the ring-shaped tunnel, which is supercooled to just 1.9 degrees above absolute zero (minus 271C), the lowest temperature allowed by nature.
-Reaching velocities of 99.99% of the speed of light, each beam will pack as much energy as a Eurostar train travelling at 150 kilometres per hour.
+The LHC, a colossal machine housed in a 27 kilometer (17 mile) tunnel under 100 meters of rock, straddles the borders of Switzerland and France between Lake Geneva and the Jura mountains.
+Beams of protons will be accelerated in opposite directions through the ring-shaped tunnel, which is super cooled to just 1.9 degrees above absolute zero (minus 271C), the lowest temperature allowed by nature.
+Reaching velocities of 99.99% of the speed of light, each beam will pack as much energy as a Eurostar train travelling at 150 kilometers per hour.
 Concerns have been voiced – in particular by German chemist Professor Otto Rossler – that black holes created by the LHC will grow uncontrollably and “eat the planet from the inside”.
 But those involved in the project insist they have reviewed all the evidence and concluded that it poses no risk to the universe.